John Cole CBE

 Intensivist, London North West University Healthcare NHS Trust, UK

 Ganesh is an intensive care consultant with a specialist interest in leadership, service design and development.
-He is honorary secretary and forthcoming president-elect of the Intensive Care Society.
+He is Honorary secretary and forthcoming President-elect of the Intensive Care Society.

 Christine Chadwick

-Managing director, Archus, Canada
+Managing director, Archus Canada

 Sasha Karakusevic BDS, MBA